Skip to main content

 Find out about how revenue can be recognized for your fixed billing type services in Productive.

-In contrast, Time and Materials services always recognize revenue at the moment time entries and expenses are logged and approved, and when future bookings are made.
+Productive lets you choose how and when revenue from Fixed billing type services is recognized.
+This is in contrast to Time and Materials services, where revenue is always recognized at the moment time entries and expenses are logged (and approved) and future bookings are made.

 Revenue Recognized on a Single Date